-- Holding annual engagement surveys with results owned by our senior leadership team who are accountable for setting out action plans.
-Our 2022 survey demonstrates that we continue to have a very strong 39% net promoter score, compared to a 45% net promoter score in 2021; according to Qualtrics XM Institute, a score of between 10 to 30% is good and a score of 30% or more is excellent.
-We run our engagement and culture survey at least annually in order to continually monitor our working environment, celebrate areas that are working well and take actions to address areas identified for improvement; - Supporting employees' participation in our social, wellbeing, environmental, learning and development, and diversity, equity, and inclusion groups.
-These groups include junior through executive level employees and employees are responsible for championing various initiatives; - Hosting annual company values workshops for all employees to discuss our values and bring them to life; - Holding monthly company-wide team meetings aimed to connect and receive updates from our CEO and the wider teams; - Providing additional opportunities to stay connected in our hybrid working model, with initiatives such as Friday Fives, randomized five minutes 'water cooler' Zoom rounds, 'lunch and learns' hosted by various functions; remote and in-person social events; and Zoom open 'office hours' with our chief executive officer; and - Having exit interviews to understand what we can do better to improve our culture and engagement.
+- Holding periodic engagement surveys with employees and carrying out action plans to address areas for improvements.
+Our 2023 pulse survey demonstrated that we continue to maintain a very strong 52% net promoter score; according to Qualtrics XM Institute, a score of between 10 to 30% is good and a score of 30% or more is excellent; - Holding focus groups with volunteers from across our company to hear their views about what we are doing well as a company and what we could do better to improve engagement; - Holding periodic company-wide team meetings aimed to connect and receive updates from our CEO and the wider teams, with the opportunity for anonymous question and answer session with management; - Providing additional opportunities to stay connected in our hybrid working model, for learning and social occasions;

+- Holding periodic open 'office hours' with our chief executive officer and other members of the executive team; and - Gathering input from new hires and employees who are leaving our company to understand what we can do better to improve our culture and engagement.